How to fix poor video quality on TikTok

 Step 2.
 Export vertical video

-Click the export button when you’re finished editing and choose a video resolution.
-We recommend selecting 1080p HD video resolution for all TikTok videos to ensure the best quality uploads.
+Click the export button when finished editing and choose a video resolution.
+We recommend selecting 1080p HD video resolution for all TikTok videos to ensure high-quality uploads.

 A user saving a video in high quality in Clipchamp.